Daniel T. Rodgers

-Daniel T. Rodgers is an American historian.
+Daniel T. Rodgers (born 1942) is an American historian.
 He is an emeritus professor at Princeton University, and the author of several books.

 Early life

 Rodgers was born in 1942 in Pennsylvania.
 He graduated from Brown University in Engineering, and from Yale University with a Ph.D.

 Career

 Rodgers was Henry Charles Lea Professor at Princeton University until 2012.
 He was a Guggenheim Fellow in 2007.

 His work appeared in Harper's.

 He has written a history of social ideas across the last three decades of the twentieth century in the United States.